What are the causes of water pollution?

-The sources of water pollution caused by pesticides (D.D.T, endrin, dieldrin, B.H.C, polychlorinated biphenyls) is toxic for fishes or aquatic life lives in rivers, lakes, streams.
-Endrin, even in traces is reported to toxic for catfish and other varieties of fishes.
+The sources of water pollution caused by pesticides (D.D.T, endrin, dieldrin, B.H.C, polychlorinated biphenyls) is toxic for fishes or aquatic life that lives in rivers, lakes, streams.
+Endrin, even in traces is reported to be toxic for catfish and other varieties of fish.
 D.D.T affects the central nervous system of fishes and toxaphene has causes bone degeneration of fish.

 Groundwater is the main source of drinking water for many peoples.
 Many regions of the United States depend mainly on groundwater for their domestic supply.
 Due to several human activities, the groundwater gets polluted by dissolving toxic chemical elements, substances, bacteria, and viruses.
 Therefore, due to water pollution, safe drinking water is the most common problem in many cities in different counties like the United States, England, India, Germany, etc. People use water purifiers to survive the problems of water pollution.